-It is acknowledged that the initiatives of others can be more effective than rules developed by the Regional Council.
-For this reason, industry-developed codes of practice and other good practice initiatives are encouraged and supported by Horizons.
+It is acknowledged that the initiatives of others can be more effective than rules^ developed by the Regional Council.
+For this reason, industry-developed codes of practice and other good practice initiatives are encouraged and supported by Horizons the Regional Council.